 Yeah, actually it’s our third move.
 We sold our house a long time ago to pay for all this.
 We have an internet business so we're able to move easily.

 That’s a pretty big commitment, to pack up your life and move states.

 Yeah well, we felt it was important for him to have a lifeline to the world.
 When he was first arrested he was placed in a maximum-security prison in New York, so we moved there.
 Because of his life sentence he was put in with super dangerous criminals, stabbings, beatings, that kind of thing.
-He got along okay at first, until Ross refused to beat up someone suspected of being a snitch and he refused and was like “I’m not going to beat up some guy I don’t even know.”
+He got along okay at first, until someone decided that Ross was a snitch.
+They guy wanted Ross to beat someone up to prove he wasn’t a snitch, and he refused and was like “I’m not going to beat up some guy I don’t even know.”
 And that put him in danger because you just don’t say no.